• Skip to primary navigation

 Home » Soups

-JUMP TO RECIPE PRINT RECIPE PIN RECIPE
+RECIPE PRINT PIN

 A delicious, smooth, simple butternut squash soup that’s creamy without adding cream.
 While the ingredients are simple, the flavor is enhanced with the addition of warm spices.
 Perfect on a cold winter day.
 If you want some crunch, serve with roasted squash seeds.

 I’ve had people claiming they don’t like squash who have converted after trying this recipe.
-Not only is it delicious, it is vegetarian and warm with just a hint of spice to make it interesting.
-To take the taste up one notch, I add some butter which melts into the soup to make it creamy.
-You have to live a little, am I right?
+Not only is it delicious, it's vegetarian with just a hint of spice to make it interesting.

 Scooping out the seeds from a butternut squash.